Kenji776/Salesforce-JWT-oAuth-Tool/readme.txt

 Question: How to I use it?

 Answer: This is a node.js application so you'll need node.js installed on your system.
+Then you'll need to fill out the values in your config/config.json file.
+Then you'll need the key file for the certificate you used in your connected app.
+It should look something like

+-----BEGIN PRIVATE KEY-----
+BUNCH OF STUFF HERE==
+-----END PRIVATE KEY-----

 After that you simply need to open a command shell and navigate to the directory the server.js file is in, then run

 node server.js